 Verilog HDL modeling language supports three kinds of modeling styles: gate-level, dataflow, and behavioral.
 The gate-level and datafow modeling are used to model combinatorial circuits whereas the behavioral modeling is used for both combinatorial and sequential circuits.
-This lab illustrates the use of all three types of modeling by creating simple combinatorial circuits targeting Nexys4 board and using the Vivado 2013 software tool.
+This lab illustrates the use of all three types of modeling by creating simple combinatorial circuits targeting Basys3 and Nexys4 DDR boards and using the Vivado 2015.1 software tool.
 Please refer to the Vivado tutorial on how to use the Vivado tool for creating projects and verifying digital circuits.